shaybyrne-work/home-management/README.md

 - The system uses cookies to pass flash messages (e.g., CSV import results)
 - The SQLite database file should be backed up regularly (`db/tasks.db`)

+## 📋 How to Stop, Rebuild and Restart the App
+From the root of your project (qr-task-system/):

+✅ 1.
+Stop the app
+docker-compose down
+This stops and removes all running containers, networks, and volumes defined in your docker-compose.yml.

+✅ 2.
+Rebuild the app (after code or dependency changes) docker-compose build
+Only needed if you’ve changed:

+Dockerfile

+Python dependencies (requirements.txt)

+Any app code (e.g., main.py, templates)

+✅ 3.
+Start the app
+docker-compose up
 ---

 ## 📄 License